dwinston/personal-site/content/posts/just-the-tip-of-your-data-iceberg.md

 draft: false
 ---

-I've heard the phrase "just the tip of the iceberg" used a a positive phrase when revealing value of which an audience might not have been previously aware.
+I've heard the phrase "just the tip of the iceberg" used as a positive phrase when revealing value of which an audience might not have been previously aware.

 > *just the tip of the iceberg*: